nitinverma-121/Craving-and-calories/README.md

-# XRAVING AND CALORIES
+# CRAVING AND CALORIES
-A new Flutter project.
+A new Flutter app/project.
 This is user interative application that provides you with food suggestions and recommends you with the best dish you can make.